 HiBy R5 Gen 2 Review

 However, since the R5 Gen 2 has a quasi ‘dual’ operational mode you can hot-swap via the OS to Class A which in this case is a discreet resistor-based push/pull design.
 The choice of push/pull is an interesting one but I presume it is using a combinational transistor pair called in a Push-Pull configuration to greatly enhance efficiency in such a small package.

-It should also help in pushing the output to the max at the same time with the numbers below going some way to proving that with a nice bump in voltage headroom and maximum output power.
+It should also help in pushing the output to the max at the same time with the numbers below going some way to prove that with a nice bump in voltage headroom and maximum output power.

-Naturally, with improved voltage and power the battery performance will dip though I do not think HiBy is attempting to hide it.
+Naturally, with improved voltage and power, the battery performance will dip though I do not think HiBy is attempting to hide it.
 The dip, however, is from obscenely high down to what you might have originally expected with the economy mode at 35 hours on paper down to a mere mortal but still healthy 10 hours in Class A.

+HiBy R5 Gen 2 Review